42BV/react-spring-enums/docs/introduction/configuration.md

  * EnumClassPathScanningCandidateComponentProvider is a specialization of {@link ClassPathScanningCandidateComponentProvider}
  * that only takes enum values into account.
  *
- * Furthermore it overrides the default behaviour of the {@link ClassPathScanningCandidateComponentProvider}
+ * Furthermore it overrides the default behavior of the {@link ClassPathScanningCandidateComponentProvider}
  * that checks that the classes that are found on the classpath are non-abstract.
 By their definition, an
  * enum that contains abstract methods or implements an interface is abstract and ignored.
- * This does not serve our purpose, hence the specialisation.
+ * This does not serve our purpose, hence the specialization.
  */
 @Component
 class EnumClassPathScanningCandidateComponentProvider extends ClassPathScanningCandidateComponentProvider {